 Next, Paul gives God the praise because we have it all in Christ.
 We need nothing else to have the spiritual blessing of eternal life with God.
 This is a reminder that we don't contribute anything to our salvation as it is strictly through faith in the perfect sacrifice of Jesus.
 Later in the letter, Paul will explain that, because of our salvation, we will be different but he opens with this reminder.

-For he chose us in him before the creation of the world to be holy and blameless in his sight.
-In love he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will -
+In the Messiah he chose us in love before the creation of the universe to be holy and without defect in his presence.
+He determined in advance that through Yeshua the Messiah we would be his sons - in keeping with his pleasure and purpose -

 Now, Paul reminds us of how the "church" was established in that God chose each of us as individuals.
 He chose us even before the world was made and in fact set things for us to do in our lives at that time.
 Sometimes, it is hard to wrap your mind around that but God really is that big and that much in control!
 Paul goes on to remind them and us that we are "adopted" into God's family because of His will and not because of anything we are or have done.
 The Father planned the "church" from the beginning of time and it is very important to understand that being adopted was significant legally.
 A natural born child could be removed from a will (lose their inheritance) but an adopted child could not.
 That describes our relationship with God in that we cannot lose our inheritance (salvation).